 Every two years all the bills that did not pass just fade away, even though their digital footprint remains.
-If you want to read about what happened before with the Sunshine Protetion Act in the U.S. Senate, well, as of right now it’s stalled, but it's gaining momentum with new co-sponsors seemingly added every week.
-(I've written about it here, here and well, a bunch of times.)
+If you want to read about what happened before with the Sunshine Protetion Act in the U.S. Senate, you can see that.
+(I wrote about it here, here and well, a bunch of times.)
 I'm also working directly with the office of the sponsor, and doing some other stuff behind the scenes to help.
-I've posted information here if you'd like to help.
+I've posted information here if you’d like to help.

-There’s also a bill introduced in the U.S. House, the Daylight Act.
+There was also a bill last session introduced in the U.S. House, the Daylight Act.

-If you are looking for what's going on with the changes to Summertime rules in Europe, I'm afraid I can't be much help as it seems a bit obtuse.
-It looks to me like there will be no more clock changing as of 2021, but the more research I did, it now looks like Europe will be stuck with Summertime/Wintertime for a while.
+If you are looking for what’s going on with the changes to Summertime rules in Europe, I'm afraid I can't be much help as it seems a bit obtuse.
+It had looked like there will be no more clock changing as of 2021, but the more research I did, it now looks like Europe will be stuck with Summertime/Wintertime for a while.